Comprehensive megafauna guide (2024)

 Every simplemob entity in the game has an inbuilt timer that determines when it makes a melee attack.
 Typically, an enemy’s opening is right after it moves, allowing you to quickly get in, melee, and get out without taking a hit.

 For bosses, this is far more unreasonable.
 You must time your hit not only after the boss moves, but also when it’s actual attacks leave an opening.
 The boss’ melee attack is already devastating for most cases, and if you get hit with a regular attack you might be dead anyway.
-It will take you a long time to consistently learn this timing for very little gain beyond bragging rights, which are useless.
+It will take you a long time to consistently learn this timing when nothing stops you from just blasting the bosses.

 About Cleaving Saw

 The cleaving saw does more damage than the crusher, fits in your belt slot, and hits in a radius with its open mode.
 It is simply better.
-(The Cleaving Saw is obtained from the Blood-Drunk Miner) Regular mode does almost no damage, but marks an enemy with bleed, which both modes will stack, and a fully stacked bleed detonates dealing stupid damage.
-The open mode absolutely decimates both mobs and bosses.
-It two-hits watchers and three-hits goliaths, killing legions instantly.
+A bleed detonation from the saw makes everything the crusher can achieve pathetic by comparison.
+The open saw two-hits watchers and three-hits goliaths, and kills legions instantly.
 Unless you have a rare tank build with insane healing, I advise simply using single open mode hits against everything, as it is enough to decimate your opponents.
 You can apply the same strategy as crushing against bosses, only you are walking in just for a single open mode hit, and not giving a fuck about backstabs.
-For the one exception look at Ash Drake’s cheese section.
+It is possible to get a bleed proc on all bosses, though.

 I will keep this extremely simple.
 As a miner, your job isn’t just to play a challenging game.
 You have to get supplies to the station, and beyond that, plants, artifacts and artifacts to people who benefit from them, with various opportunities to majorly impact the round for everyone with what you find.
 If you want to fight every boss in hard mode, do it in a local instance.
 On a server with people on it, I thereby conclude that the only purpose of the crusher is to use it once on each boss for achievement collection’s sake, since it actively slows you down and endangers you.